ArielHalsvik/JavaScript-Server-Course-Assignment/README.md

 # Course Assignment Information

 This is a JavaScript Server Course Assignment I got at the beginning of my second semester at my Backend development degree.
 The task was to finish a code that was about 25% complete, and not all the functionality had been done.
 The task was to fix the errors, see what has been done and complete what still needs to be done.
+This task was done by me alone.

 The *Initial Commit* is the original code I got for the assignment.